tolitius/bb8/README.md

 <img src="doc/img/yum-42-42.png">

 Source (i.e. `"from"`) of the payment could be any account, not just the issuer, as long as this account has YUMs to send.
-The reason it was the issuer in the example above is that it was only account that had YUMs.
+The reason it was the issuer in the example above is that it was the only account that had YUMs.
 The issuer's public key though should still be used to identify the asset: "this YUM token you are getting was indeed signed by me".

 Excellent, we are now ready to distribute YUMs.
 We can use the same `--send-payment` option with different account addresses to do that.